hightman/httpclient/README.md

 ```

-### Multiple get in parallel mode
+### Multiple get in parallel

-A great features of this library is that we can execute multiple requests in parallel mode.
+A great features of this library is that we can execute multiple requests in parallel.
 For example, executed three requests simultaneously, the total time spent is one of the longest,
 rather than their sum.